 Unfortunately, the force of a Reticulated Python bite hasn’t been studied very well, but it is estimated that a python can exert a force of 200 psi.
 The psi of snake bites isn’t something too many scientists are interested in.

-Brains, in general, can’t withstand powerful acceleration, and when a person does experience strong accelerations, blood goes to the feet and the brain is deprived of vital oxygen.
-If it happens too quickly, blood can’t return quickly enough to the brain and the person loses consciousness.
+Brains, in general, can’t withstand powerful acceleration.
+When we do experience strong acceleration, blood goes to our feet and the brain is deprived of vital oxygen.
+If it happens too quickly, blood can’t return quickly enough to the brain and we lose consciousness.